f9micro/f9-kernel/README.md

   - Flexible page, which describes an always size aligned region of an address space.
 Unlike other L4 implementations, Flexible pages in F9 represent MPU (Memory Protection Unit, available on ARM Cortex-M3/M4) region instead.
-  - Address space, which is made up of these flexpages, and system calls are provided to manage them:
+  - Address space, which is made up of these flexpages.

+* System calls are provided to manage Address spaces:
-    + grant: The memory page is granted to a new user and cannot be used anymore by its former user.
+  - grant: The memory page is granted to a new user and cannot be used anymore by its former user.
-    + map: This implements shared memory – the memory page is passed to another task but can be used by both tasks.
+  - map: This implements shared memory – the memory page is passed to another task but can be used by both tasks.
-    + flush: The memory page that has been mapped to other users will be flushed out of their address space.
+  - flush: The memory page that has been mapped to other users will be flushed out of their address space.

 * Regarding the interaction between a user thread and the microkernel, the concept of UTCB (user-level thread-control blocks) is being taken on.
 A UTCB